crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_2.md

 1. Choose your Azure Subscription and click Authorize.
 1. Once the pipeline is authorized, you can choose the App Service from the drop down list.
 1. Save
-1. This is asking you to create or choose a folder to save the pipeline in.
+1. The save dialog is asking you to create or choose a folder to save the pipeline in.
 For simplicity you can just accept the default root folder.
 1. Now that the pipeline is fully defined you can "Create a Release".
-This will run the pipeline as it exists at this time.
-You can re-execute a release at any time but it will be configured as it was at the time of creation.
-Any pipeline changes do not affect already executed releases, though you can edit a previous release and execute it if necessary.
 1. Now, execute a release.
 Click "Create".
 1. Click "Release-1" to go to the release instance you just created.
 As you create future releases they will become Release-2, Release-3, etc.
 1. The default release properties have it set to deploy automatically so you should see that it is running.
 You can configure it to only deploy manually if you prefer.
 1. When it is done you should see a Succeeded confirmation.
 1. Test the application to ensure it works.
 Make a GET request to the URL of your app service.
 Other than the random host name, it will be like this: https://aqixjv2y-igas-01.azurewebsites.net/Configuration/all .
 I have chosen to use Postman as my HTTP client.
 Notice there is not much configuration detail returned.
 Let's change that in [exercise 3](exercise_3.md).

+> IF YOUR APP ISN'T WORKING: You may have built the master branch instead of the prod branch.
+No worries, just go do another build, making sure to select the prod branch and then do another release from the Release pipeline you built above.

   | Step 1 | Step 2 | Step 3 |